The Baby Race Nobody Wins — Modern Paraphrase | fresh.bible

 This next scene is one of the strangest negotiations in the entire Bible.

-During wheat harvest, Leah's oldest son Reuben found mandrakes in the field and brought them to his mother.
-(Quick context: mandrakes were a plant believed to help with fertility — basically the ancient equivalent of a home remedy everyone swore by.)
-Rachel wanted them immediately:
+During wheat harvest, oldest son found mandrakes in the field and brought them to his mother.
+(Quick context: mandrakes were a plant believed to help with fertility — basically the ancient equivalent of a home remedy everyone swore by.) wanted them immediately:

 "Please give me some of your son's mandrakes."